trackstarr/Module-3-Challenge-/README.md

 Modified a Javascript file to allow the user to create a randomized password.

-Character length specifications were set to a min. length of 8 characters and a max lenght of 120 characters using a window.prompt.
+Character length specifications were set to a min. length of 8 characters and a max length of 120 characters using a window.prompt.

 Also specified whether the user wanted to wanted to include various character types (Uppercase, Lowercase, Numeric, & symbols) using window.confirm